ryo-ohki-code/sideshift-payment-integration-node/README.md

 settleData: Destination wallet information from getSettleWallet()
 depositAmount: Calculated cryptocurrency amount to pay
 pairData: Exchange pair information including rate, minimum, and maximum limits

-And then use createCryptocurrencyPayment() to get the shift object (see point 3 bellow).

 ### If you want control over each step: